Authentication

 ### WebID

-Rather than representing the identity of users with any string (e.g., **`user1234`** , etc.), Solid identifies users with a [WebID](/reference/glossary.md#webid).
-A WebID is a URL (e.g., **`https://id.<ESS Domain>.com/user1234`** ) that can be dereferenced to an RDF profile document.
+In the Solid ecosystem, users are identified by a [WebID](/reference/glossary.md#webid).
+A WebID is a URL (e.g., **`https://id.<ESS Domain>/user1234`**) that can be dereferenced to an RDF profile document.

 ESS includes a [WebID Service](https://docs.inrupt.com/ess/latest/services/service-webid/).
 WebIDs issued by ESS have the form: